 To be awarded a Harvey Fellowship, applicants must be selected from among other qualified applicants through a competitive application process.
 Less than 10% of those who apply are selected.
-Applicants must complete and submit an online application as well as submit hard copy materials no later than November 1.
+Applicants must complete and submit an online application as well as four recommendation letters no later than November 1.

-Please carefully review the Qualifications, Selection Criteria, Stipends, and Expectations, and Application Process sections to determine eligibility prior to starting the Online Application between August 1 and November 1.
+Please carefully review the Qualifications, Selection Criteria, Stipends, and Expectations, and Application Process sections below to determine eligibility prior to starting an Online Application between August 1 and November 1.
 A Frequently Asked Questions (FAQ) section provides additional information commonly sought by applicants.

 The following are requirements to qualify for a Harvey Fellowship:

 All persons receiving support from the Mustard Seed Foundation must demonstrate personal faith in Jesus Christ and desire to serve and witness in his name.
 The Lausanne Covenant best articulates the theological vision of the Mustard Seed Foundation.
 All applicants must either affirm the Lausanne Covenant as an expression of their faith and theological understanding; OR submit a statement in their application articulating how their theological understanding differs from the Covenant.
 In addition, the Foundation expects to see a strong correlation between a successful applicant and involvement in his/her local church.